ParrotSec/airgeddon/CONTRIBUTING.md

 4. If you want to add your plugin to [Wiki Plugins Hall of Fame Section], follow the instructions explained there.
 Don't open an issue.

 We also have a private Telegram group for *trusted collaborators* for more agile discussion about developments, improvements, etc.
-To be added on it you must prove first you are a *trusted collaborator* with your contributions.
+To be added on it, you must prove first you are a *trusted collaborator* with your contributions.
 Anything can be also discussed on public [IRC] or [Discord] channel.
 More info at [Wiki Contact Section].

 ## WPS PIN Database Collaborators

 1. Send MAC of the BSSID and the default PIN to [v1s1t0r.1s.h3r3@gmail.com].
-If you are going to push directly into the repository, keep reading the next points.
+If you are going to push directly into the repository, keep reading the next points and remember about the git workflow policy.
+2. Remember that all PINs must be 8 digits and must be working PINs (verified that they work).
-2. Add PINs ordered by the key in the associative array located in the `known_pins.db` file.
+3. Add PINs ordered by the key in the associative array located in the `known_pins.db` file.
 (Keys are the first 6 BSSID digits).
-3. Update the `pindb_checksum.txt` file with the calculated checksum of the already modified database file using `md5sum` tool.
+4. Update the `pindb_checksum.txt` file with the calculated checksum of the already modified database file using `md5sum` tool.
-4. Update the date under shebang.

 *PINs should be from devices that generate generic ones.*